 - Cut off the top of the garlic bulb to around 1/2 inch, exposing the top of the garlic cloves.
-Drizzle over it 1 teaspoon of olive oil, over absorbent paper towels to avoid it from burning in the oven.
-Bake for 1 hour in a 325 degree f oven, moving a few times to prevent its bottom from burning on the baking sheet floor.
+Drizzle over it 1 teaspoon of olive oil, over absorbent paper towels to prevent it from burning in the oven.
+Bake for 1 hour in a 325-degree F oven, moving a few times to prevent its bottom from burning on the baking sheet floor.

 - Heat the 1 quart of chicken stock in a large pot, and add in the roasted garlic with its skin removed.
 Use a wire whisk to separate and move around the garlic.

-- When the stock is starting to boil, add in the 2 lb chicken, 4 steamed and diced medium sized potatoes, and the 3 ears of shucked corn.
-Cook for 7 minutes longer, with the heat reduced to medium, then add in the basil, and season with salt, pepper, and 1/2 teaspoon dill.
-Then allow to rest for 10-15 minute.
+- When the stock is starting to boil, add in the 2 pounds of chicken, 4 steamed and diced medium-sized potatoes, and the 3 ears of shucked corn.
+Cook for 7 minutes longer, with the heat reduced to medium, then add in the basil and season with salt, pepper, and 1/2 teaspoon of dill.
+Then allow to rest for 10–15 minutes.
 Serve with bread.

 © 2017 Ryan Thomas